astropy/astropy/docs/table/index.rst

   >>> t['b'].to('min')  # doctest: +FLOAT_CMP
   <Quantity [ 0.03333333, 0.08333333, 0.13666667] min>

-From within the IPython notebook, the table is displayed as a formatted HTML table:
+From within the IPython notebook, the table is displayed as a formatted HTML table (details of how it appears can be changed by altering the ``astropy.table.default_notebook_table_class`` configuration item):

 .. image:: table_repr_html.png